 N.B.
 The Warwick reopened as Bali Lounge in Jan/Feb 2015 with a slightly different emphasis and a different, shorter menu.
-I’ve left the review up for posterity, but I’ve reviewed Bali Lounge here.
+Bali Lounge itself closed in early 2018.
+I’ve left the review up for posterity.

 First the bad news; as much as I wanted to like The Warwick there were a few hurdles to get over.

 The decor is pleasing to the eye, with lots of Buddhas (is that the plural of Buddha?
 Buddhae?) and Ganeshes (likewise) dotted about the place.
 The lighting is muted (you’ll be able to see that from the photos) with fairy lights strung around the windows and signage which give it a romantic feel.
 Sadly, though, the furniture is an odd mish-mash of things; they’re all in keeping but the variation from hard wooden rustic style chairs (which, worryingly, all sway slightly when pushed) to fully upholstered dining chairs means that there are definitely good and bad places to sit, which means good and bad tables.

 Actually, I suspect they’re all bad tables, just in different ways: we started at a table where you could see what you were eating, but moved because we were sitting on rock hard yet rickety chairs and I don’t think my bum could have coped with two hours of that.
 We moved to a different kind of bad table; better chairs, but atmospherically lit at best and, because the table was so low, we struggled to fit our legs under the table.
 Never mind.
 We’re British, dagnabbit, so we stayed put.
 You can ask to move tables once and you get away with it, do it twice and you run the risk of having a foam added to your meal where no foam should be.